 Some people are able to get by perfectly fine on less than $20,000 a year and are quite happy doing it.

 Others have become accustomed to lifestyles that cost six figures just to maintain.
-While it’s one thing to calculate how much you need to save just to survive post-retirement, it’s another thing entirely to calculate how much you need to save to pay for the lifestyle you have become accustomed to.
+While it's one thing to calculate how much you need to save just to survive post-retirement, it's another thing entirely to calculate how much you need to save to pay for the lifestyle you have become accustomed to, especially if you are seeking to retire early.

 Since this figure is going to be different for every person, setting a single benchmark of a million dollars that applies to everyone is largely ineffective.